 Fluorescent, compact fluorescent lamps (CFLs), high intensity discharge (HID) lamps, and some neon lighting lamps contain small amounts of mercury and are identified with the symbol or the words “contains mercury.”

-Maine law does not allow fluorescent bulbs, including compact fluorescent lamps (CFLs), to be disposed of in the trash because they contain a small amount of mercury.
-Waste fluorescent bulbs need to be recycled.
+Maine law does not allow mercury-added bulbs bulbs, including fluorescent lamps, to be disposed of in the trash.
+All waste bulbs containing mercury need to be recycled.
 Consumers can recycle their waste fluorescent bulbs for free at any of more than 100 retail stores and many local solid waste facilities.
 These collection sites are trained in accordance with Maine Department of Environmental Protection requirements.
 The used, unbroken fluorescent bulbs will be recycled to prevent the release of mercury to the environment, with all other components recovered for reuse.

 Search for locations in your area.